-International consolidated sales for the quarters completed June 30, 2006 and 2005 were 59%, and 53% of total sales, respectively.
+International consolidated sales for both the three and six-month periods ended September 30, 2006 were 59% of total sales compared with 50% and 51% for the three and six-month periods ended September 30, 2005, respectively.
 Operating in markets throughout the world, as we do, exposes us to movements in currency exchange rates.
 Currency movements can affect sales in several ways, the foremost being our ability to compete for orders against foreign competitors that base their prices on relatively weaker currencies.
 Business lost due to competition for orders against competitors using a relatively weaker currency cannot be quantified.
 Secondly, cash can be adversely impacted by the conversion of sales made by us in a foreign currency to U.S. dollars.
-In the quarters ended June 30, 2006 and 2005, respectively, we had no sales for which we were paid in foreign currencies.
-At certain times, we may enter into forward foreign currency exchange agreements to hedge our exposure against unfavorable changes in foreign currency values on significant sales contracts negotiated in foreign currencies.
+In each of the six-month periods ended September 30, 2006 and 2005, we had no sales for which we were paid in foreign currencies.
+At certain times, we may enter into forward foreign currency exchange agreements to hedge our exposure against potential unfavorable changes in foreign currency values on significant sales contracts negotiated in foreign currencies.

 We have limited exposure to foreign currency purchases.
-For the quarters ended June 30, 2006 and 2005, purchases in foreign currencies represented 2% and 1%, respectively, of the cost of products sold.
+For the three month periods ended September 30, 2006 and 2005, purchases in foreign currencies represented 4% and 1%, respectively, of the cost of products sold.
+For the six month periods ended September 30, 2006 and 2005, purchases in foreign currencies represented 3% and 1%, respectively, of the cost of products sold.
 At certain times, we may utilize forward foreign currency exchange contracts to limit currency exposure.

-At June 30, 2006 and 2005, respectively, we held no forward foreign currency exchange contracts.
+At September 30, 2006 and 2005, respectively, we held no forward foreign currency exchange contracts.